Ted Theodore

 Edward Granville Theodore (29 December 1884 – 9 February 1950) was an Australian politician who served as Premier of Queensland from 1919 to 1925, as leader of the state Labor Party.
 He later entered federal politics, serving as Treasurer in the Scullin Labor government.

 Theodore was born in Adelaide, the son of a Romanian immigrant.
 He left school at the age of 12, and spent the next decade working his way around the country.
 He arrived in Queensland in 1906, and soon became involved in the labour movement.
 Theodore was elected to the Queensland Legislative Assembly in 1909, aged just 24.
 He was also elected state president of the Australian Workers' Union in 1913.
 Theodore became Treasurer of Queensland following Labor's victory at the 1915 state election.

 In 1919, Theodore succeeded T. J. Ryan as premier.
 His government pursued various interventionist economic policies, establishing a number of state-run enterprises and introducing new competition and labour market regulations.
 These perceived steps towards socialism led to Theodore being nicknamed "Red Ted".
 A notable constitutional reform was the abolition of the Queensland Legislative Council in 1922; Queensland remains the only Australian state with no upper house in its parliament.
 Theodore was popular among the general public, and won two state elections (1920 and 1923) before resigning in 1925 to enter federal politics.
-He was defeated at his first attempt, but two years later won a by-election for a seat in Sydney.
+He was defeated at his first attempt, but two years later won a by-election for the Sydney seat of Dalley.